mac-cain13/R.swift/Documentation/QandA.md

 The reason this happens is because of the availability of the var `R.image.settingsIcon.*` for information about the image and also having a function with named the same name.

+## How to fix missing imports in the generated file?

+If you get errors like `Use of undeclared type 'SomeType'` in the `R.generated.swift` file most of the time this can be fixed by [explicitly stating the module in your xib or storyboard](Images/ExplicitCustomModule.png).
+This will make R.swift recognize that an import is necessary.

 ## How does R.swift work?

 During installation you add R.swift as a Build phase to your target, basically this means that: